nayopu/AI-Scientist/README.md

 - `anthropic:claude-3-5-sonnet-20240620`

 This format is used consistently across all commands and configuration files.
 Make sure to set the appropriate API key environment variable for your chosen API.

+## Troubleshooting

+**Common Issues and Solutions:**

+- **PDF Generation Failures**: If LaTeX compilation fails, use `./fix_pdfs.sh` to batch-compile all experiments or `python test_pdf_generation.py <experiment_directory>` for individual testing.
+- **o3-mini Model Issues**: The system now automatically handles o3-mini model requirements.
+If you encounter parameter errors with newer models, ensure you're using the latest version.
+- **'means' KeyError**: Recent fixes have resolved data structure parsing issues.
+Update to the latest version if you encounter this error.
+- **Search API Problems**: For game design templates, DuckDuckGo search is always available as a free fallback if other APIs fail.

 ## Containerization